^

 • Direct laryngoscopy followed by nasotracheal intubation.

-• Stay in the steam-oxygen tent until the relief of respiratory failure.
+• Stay in a steam-oxygen tent until respiratory failure is relieved.

-• Continuation of therapy corresponds to the treatment of stenosis of the larynx of the second degree.
+• Continuation of therapy corresponds to the treatment of grade II laryngeal stenosis.